Mo7ammedFarahat/cactus/doc/sa_refgraph_hackathon_2023.md

 #### From GAF/GAM to BAM

 You can project your read mappings from the graph to a linear reference with `vg surject`.
-This will let you output your mappings in BAM format, which can be used with non-pangenome tools like `DeepVariant`, `samtools` or `GATK`.
+This will let you output your mappings in BAM format, which can be used with non-pangenome tools like `DeepVariant`, `samtools`, `GATK` etc.

 You can project your mappings to any reference path in the graph (as selected with `--reference` in `cactus-pangenome`), so GRCh38 or CHM13 in the example.
 You can in theory project reads to any sample in the graph (even non reference samples) but it is a little trickier and not covered here (requires updating the `.gbz` with `vg gbwt`).